davidtega01/davidtega01/README.md

 - 👋 Hi, I’m @davidtega01
-- 👀 I’m interested in FrontEnd Development
+- 👀 I’m interested in BackEnd Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on full development projects
 - 📫 You can reach me on davaidtega01@gmail.com